OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 programs or copy examples from other notebooks.
 This new notebook can be linked from existing notebooks.

+.. figure :: media/omnotebook-drmodelica-ch9.png
+  :name: omnotebook-drmodelica-ch9

-Figure 428. **DrModelica Chapter on Algorithms and Functions in the main page of the OMNotebook version of DrModelica.**
+  DrModelica Chapter on Algorithms and Functions in the main page of the OMNotebook version of DrModelica.

 When a class has been successfully evaluated the user can simulate and plot the result, as previously depicted in :numref:`omnotebook-helloworld` for the simple